 People are fixating on Daredevil in particular because “he already ruined a superhero movie.”
 Have you watched Daredevil?
 It’s not a very good movie but Ben Affleck is the least of that movie’s problems.
 Writing and direction come to mind but also everyone else in the movie.

 So people think he’s the wrong choice.
 The same group of people also said that Heath Ledger was a bad choice for The Joker.
-Imagine if twitter had existed in 2003/2004 when it was announced that Christian Bale, the guy who did Reign of Fire and Velvet Goldmine, was going to be the new Batman.
+Imagine if Twitter had existed in 2003/2004 when it was announced that Christian Bale, the guy who did Reign of Fire and Velvet Goldmine, was going to be the new Batman.
 It’s not hard to imagine the backlash but now we know better.

 What I’m trying to say is that it really doesn’t matter if you can picture Ben Affleck as Bruce Wayne or Batman, he’s a good actor and a good director is going to get a great performance out of him.
 End of story.
-This leads in perfectly to what this movie’s actual problem is going to be: Man of Steel wasn’t particularly good –I gave it a pass when I first saw it but every time I think about it my opinion is lessened– and I have little faith that Man of Steel 2 is going to be any better.
+This leads in perfectly to what this movie’s real problem is going to be: Man of Steel wasn’t particularly good –I gave it a pass when I first saw it but every time I think about it my opinion is lessened– and I have little faith that Man of Steel 2 is going to be any better.

 Look I know everyone loves Batman and that there’s been a lot of ways that have been contrived for Batman to beat Superman but when it comes down to it, and in the universe created with Man of Steel in particular, Superman could simply punch Batman into the sun.
-Make no mistake here: Superman is a god amongst men; Batman is a guy in a suit with a bunch of money.
+Make no mistake here: Superman is a god among men; Batman is a guy in a suit with a bunch of money.

-Moreover a whole movie of Batman constantly countering Superman’s godlike powers with gadgets?
+Moreover, a whole movie of Batman constantly countering Superman’s godlike powers with gadgets?
 That sounds fucking boring, because at the end of the day who wins?
 They’re both good guys, remember?

 So there it is.
 Ben Affleck is Batman.
 Only time will tell for sure if it’s going to work out well but I stand by the idea that this is a good choice.
 It’ll probably be a bad film in the end but that’s not going to be Ben Affleck’s fault.

-And if we’re very lucky now that he’s on board to act they might convince him to direct Justice League (or anything else they have planned).
+And if we’re very lucky now that he’s onboard to act they might convince him to direct Justice League (or anything else they have planned).

 – The imagery of the guy who can literally buy victory beating the guy who is meant to represent the human ideal and our raw potential is also kind of… bleak.